 - 1/2 tablespoon honey

 - 1/2 teaspoon salt

 - 4 soft hamburger rolls

-Combine the cabbage, garlic, ginger, rice vinegar, honey, sesame oil, vegetable oil and sesame seeds in a mixing bowl.
-Season to taste with salt and pepper and serve.
+- While the burgers chill, make the slaw by combining the cabbage, garlic, ginger, rice vinegar, honey, sesame oil, vegetable oil and sesame seeds in a mixing bowl.
+Season to taste with salt and pepper and set aside until ready to serve.